FIFA approves reform package, shelves World Cup expansion

 The proposal to enlarge the World Cup was put on hold.
 "There was no decision on this proposal, but it will be further debated," FIFA said in a statement.

-Many people involved in soccer believe that 32 is the ideal number of participants for a World Cup, and that a larger tournament would be less manageable and suffer a drop in quality.
+Many people involved in football believe that 32 is the ideal number of participants for a World Cup, and that a larger tournament would be less manageable and suffer a drop in quality.

 (Writing by Brian Homewood; Editing by Kevin Liffey)